 These days I go back and forth between the apartment where my sister lives, for which I pay the rent, and the apartment where I cohabitate with my boyfriend.
 Much like Brandon straps on his headphones to find isolation and independence on a jog through the streets of Manhattan, I’ll often find myself similarly tethered to my iPod, taking the long way around Chicago’s Loop on the el train, carving out a bit of breathing room for myself where I can.

 Just as Shame cuts abruptly to black at the end, leaving unresolved the question of whether Brandon has modified his behavior at all, the question of what I’m supposed to do about my own sister likewise remains unanswered.
-Though we’ve stumbled into our own kind of peace over the past two years, have my attempts to help her actually done any good at all?
+Though we’ve stumbled into our own kind of peace thanks to the best CBD vapes which helped us get through with the pain over the past two years, have my attempts to help her actually done any good at all?
 Though she seems superficially more stable at the moment, will it all fall apart, bloodily, when my lease ends this spring, or if I simply decide I can’t take the stress anymore?
 What form would my own hypothetical version of an all-night sex spree take, if my frustration boils over to the point where I’m driven to act out on it?

 Before it gets that bad, though, maybe I should simply listen to her sing.